 Certain elections exist that may alleviate some of the adverse consequences of PFIC status and would result in alternative U.S. federal income tax consequences for U.S. Holders owning and disposing of our Class A Shares.
 A U.S. Holder may avoid the general tax treatment for PFICs described above by electing to treat us as a "qualified electing fund" under Section 1295 of the Code (a "QEF," and such election, a "QEF Election") for each of the taxable years during the U.S. Holder's holding period that we are a PFIC.
 If a QEF Election is not in effect for the first taxable year in the U.S. Holder's holding period in which we are a PFIC, a QEF Election generally can only be made if the U.S. Holder elects to make an applicable deemed sale or deemed dividend election on the first day of its taxable year in which we became a QEF pursuant to the QEF Election.
 The deemed gain or deemed dividend recognized with respect to such an election would be subject to the general tax treatment of excess distributions and disposal gains discussed above.
 In order to comply with the requirements of a QEF Election, a U.S. Holder must receive a PFIC Annual Information Statement from us.
-If we determine that we are a PFIC for any taxable year, upon written request, we will endeavor to provide to a U.S. Holder to make and maintain a QEF election, but there is no assurance that we will timely provide such required information.
+If we determine that we are a PFIC for any taxable year, upon written request, we will endeavor to provide to a U.S. Holder such information with respect to the Company as the IRS may require, including a PFIC Annual Information Statement, in order to enable the U.S. Holder to make and maintain a QEF election, but there is no assurance that we will timely provide such required information.
 Further, there is no assurance that we will have timely knowledge of our status as a PFIC in the future or of all of the information required to be provided.
+A QEF Election may not be available for the Warrants regardless of whether we provide such information.